jorgefsa23/Python/cybersecurity/readme.md

 # Information Security with Python

-Repository of .py algoritms developed during the **Information Security with Python course**
+Repository of .py algoritms developed into the **Information Security with Python course**

 as part of the bootcamp: **Cognizant Cloud Data Engineer #2** 2022